varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Markdown.md

 }
 ```

-You can also specify the variant from within the markdown syntax, passing it in as a parameter using a curly brace
+You can also specify the variant from within the Markdown syntax, passing it in as a parameter using a curly brace
 syntax:

 ```markdown